webscreens/screen-enumeration/security_and_privacy.md

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?

+By building the display chooser UI into the browser, the API could potentially expose a (non-human readable) hash value to identify each display rather than the display's proper name.
+This alternative, however, reduces the ability for applications to tailor the chooser UI to each of their use cases.

+Each of the remaining new display properties reveals a non-overlapping insight about the screen configuration that could have a major impact on how well the application is able to predict the optimal content layout.

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

 ## 2.4 How does this specification deal with sensitive information?